Press Page: Do You Need One? What Should You Include? (+ Examples)

 About the Author:

-Brittney Lynn is a PR & Online Marketing Strategist for online entrepreneurs worldwide.
-She has almost 10 years of experience working in the online marketing industry and has a passion for helping others grow their brand through strategic PR.
+Brittney Lynn is a PR Strategist for online entrepreneurs worldwide.
+She has nearly 10 years of experience working in the online marketing industry and has a passion for helping others grow their reach, revenue, and impact through strategic PR.

 She’s based in Dallas, Texas with her husband and pup.